 “Peg,” said the cave, softly, and then swallowed the word whole.

 She pushed up to her forearms and wiped her face with the back of her glove.
 Turning slowly, she squinted into the dark.
 The chamber had edges she could not see.
 Beyond the reach of her lamp, the cave went on and on.
 She listened.
 Drips, yes.
 A low hum like distant machinery buried in geology.
 Far away, deeper, the possibility of a trickle.
-And something else, a raw absence of sound that made her ears fill with a ghostly ringing.
+And something else, a raw absence of sound that made her ears fill with ghostly ringing.

 She chose a wall, put her palm on it and moved along, a slow side-shuffle, careful of the bones.
 Her gloves touched an engraving.
 She hissed softly.
 Someone had scratched a mark here.
 Not initials.
 Not the surveyor’s numbers she knew.
 A symbol that vibrated in her skull like an earworm.
-A circle with five short lines radiating.
+A large circle with five sinuous lines radiating.
 A child’s drawing of a sun, except that each line doubled back.
 She traced it once and felt the queasy sensation of déjà vu.

 She pulled her hand back and swallowed the impulse to apologize to the wall.